Wendy E. Goodwin, M.D.

 Q: Please list your professional accreditations, degrees, licenses, and certificates granted:

-A: Dr. Wendy Elizabeth Goodwin holds several professional accreditations and degrees.
-She is triple board certified in Brain Injury Medicine, Pediatric Rehabilitation Medicine, and Physical Medicine & Rehabilitation.
-She completed a fellowship in Pediatric Rehabilitation Medicine at Children's Medical Center Dallas, UT Southwestern Medical School from 2007 to 2009.
-Prior to that, she completed her residency in Physical Medicine & Rehabilitation at Baylor University Medical Center in Dallas, Texas, from 2003 to 2006.
-She also completed an internship in Internal Medicine at St. Paul Hospital in Dallas, Texas, from 2000 to 2001.
-Dr. Goodwin earned her M.D. from UT Southwestern Medical School in Dallas, Texas, from 1995 to 2000 and obtained a B.S. in Biomedical Science, graduating Magna Cum Laude, from Texas A&M University in College Station, Texas, from 1990 to 1994.
-She holds various licenses and certificates, including a Texas Medical License, and her certifications in Physical Medicine & Rehabilitation, Pediatric Rehabilitation Medicine, and Brain Injury Medicine.
+A: Texas Medical License; Triple board-certified in Brain Injury Medicine, Pediatric Rehabilitation Medicine, and Physical Medicine & Rehabilitation.
+Fellowship in Pediatric Rehabilitation Medicine at Children's Medical Center Dallas, UT Southwestern Medical School, 2009.
+Residency in Physical Medicine & Rehabilitation at Baylor University Medical Center in Dallas, Texas, 2006.
+Internship in Internal Medicine at St. Paul Hospital in Dallas, Texas, 2001.
+M.D. from UT Southwestern Medical School in Dallas, Texas, 2000; B.S. in Biomedical Science (Magna Cum Laude) Texas A&M University, 1994.

 Q: Please list any teaching or speaking experience you have had, including subject matter:

-A: Dr. Wendy Elizabeth Goodwin has extensive teaching and speaking experience in the field of medicine.
-She has delivered academic lectures at medical schools and has been invited to speak at various regional and national events.
-The subjects of her lectures and presentations cover a wide range of topics related to her expertise.
+A: Extensive teaching and speaking experience in her fields of medicine, including academic lectures for resident and fellow physicians, various state, regional and national events.
 A full list of her teaching and speaking engagements is available upon request.

 Q: Have any of your accreditations ever been investigated, suspended or removed? (if yes, explain)